stcucufa/epistrophy/README.md

 );
 ```

 In Epistrophy, all computations are organized in fibers that are run by a scheduler.
 The `run()` function creates both a scheduler and a fiber that can act as the main fiber, and returns that fiber.
-Instructions such as `repeat`, `spawn`, `event`, `sync`, `join` or `ramp` are added in sequence to the fibers to define their runtime behaviour. `run()` also starts the scheduler’s clock and schedules the main fiber to begin immediately.
+Instructions such as `repeat`, `spawn`, `event`, `call`, `join` or `ramp` are added in sequence to the fibers to define their runtime behaviour. `run()` also starts the scheduler’s clock and schedules the main fiber to begin immediately.

 Here the main fiber has a single `repeat` instruction, which creates a fiber, runs it to completion, then begins the same fiber again immediately.
 That repeated fiber itself spawns two child fibers: the first one handles the A and B button, while the second one just waits for a click event from the R button.
 The `join` instruction then makes the fiber _yield_ while it waits for these two child fibers to end (we will come back to the `First` parameter below).
 The first child fiber itself spawns two new fibers, one that listens to click events from the A button, and one that listens to click events from the B button, before waiting for them for end as well with another `join`.

 When this program starts running, all these fibers are spawned and start running successively in depth-first order, each eventually yielding in order to wait for either an event to occur, or their child fibers to end.
 The `event` instruction waits for an event from a target, and ends when that event occurs.
 If the user presses the A button first, the corresponding `event` instruction ends, and the scheduler resumes the execution of its fiber.
-The next instruction is `sync`, which executes a function synchronously, ending as the function returns.
+The next instruction is `call`, which executes a function synchronously, ending as the function returns.
 In this case, after the A button was pressed, it becomes disabled, and the fiber keeps executing; but now it reaches its end as there are no more instructions to execute.
 Its parent fiber is notified, but because it has another child that has not ended yet, nothing more happens.

 If the user presses the B button next, the corresponding `event` instruction ends and the B button gets disabled as well.
 That fiber ends and notifies its parent.
 Now that _both_ of its children have ended, the parent’s `join` instruction ends as well, and execution of the fiber resumes: the O light gets turned on synchronously, then a `ramp` instruction begins.
 A ramp is a delay of a given duration that can also execute a callback function at regular intervals; here, it does nothing and has an inifinite duration, resulting in the fiber being suspended indefinitely (leaving the buttons in their disabled state, and the O light being on).